 All local public bodies to include regional bodies shall designate and publicly identify one or more FOIA officers who will be responsible for FOIA requests in their locality.
-In addition, they must be trained annually by either the FOIA Council or their locality's attorney. §2.2-3704.2.
-The name of the designated officer/ officers must be provided to the FOIA Council by July 1st of each year.
+In addition, they must be trained once every 2 years by either the FOIA Council or their locality's attorney. § 2.2-3704.2.
+The name of the designated officer/officers must be provided to the FOIA Council by July 1st of each year.